kobolt/kaytil/README.md

 # Kaytil
 Z80 CP/M 2.2 emulator focused on running Kaypro II compatible games in a Linux terminal.
-(Now also availbale on a GR-SAKURA or a Rasperry Pi Pico.)
+(Now also availbale on a GR-SAKURA or a Raspberry Pi Pico.)

 Some features:
 * Z80 emulation passes ZEXDOC tests.